Iowa

 How to register

-Iowa residents may also pre-register using the paper form, downloadable at voteapp.pdf (iowa.gov) or provided at the County Auditor’s office, and submitting the completed form by mail or in-person to the County Auditor by the registration deadline.
+Iowa residents may pre-register to vote online at Voter Registration (iowa.gov), or by completing a paper form (obtainable from their County Auditor or downloadable at voteapp.pdf) and submitting the completed form by mail or in-person to the County Auditor by the pre-registration deadline (15 days before the election).

-Iowa also offers Same-day registration on Election Day by appearing at the precinct in which the voter resides and completing a voter registration application.
+Iowa also offers same-day registration on Election Day by appearing at the precinct in which the voter resides and completing a voter registration application and providing proof of identity and residence.

 Voting Early & by Absentee Ballot